-I congeal these concepts by considering holistically - as a context for the 'de' of development - how an agrarian indigenous ethnic community is linked with the urban and global market systems via the road, information technologies, etc. How has this dynamic for villagers longitudinally created notable environmental and socio-ecological transformations?
+I congeal these concepts by holistically illustrating how an agrarian, indigenous ethnic community, having been largely dominated by international imperialization, domestic colonization, and rural development policies governing the land under villagers' feet, is linked with the urban and modernity-driven global-market matrix.
+How has this dynamic resulted in notable transformations in their environmental and socio-ecological systems?

-This case study reveals that State top-down rural development policies are, in many ways, actually most useful for controlling resources (including people) and bolstering the capitalismdriven GDP money market economy.
-This is rather than development's supposed purpose of solving problems and nourishing civil society by providing more choices (Pieterse; 2001).
+Utilizing an array of methodologies, I longitudinally overlay social-ecological changerelated phenomena in ways that bond notions of humans' inextricable connections with each other and our environments and how changes in one aspect resultantly impact other aspects.
+This empirical case study reveals that nation-state, top-down, development policies are, in many ways, actually most useful for controlling resources (including people) and bolstering the capitalismdriven money-market economy.
+This is rather than development's supposed purpose of solving problems and nourishing civil society by providing people with more choices (Pieterse, 2001).

-The replanting of this rural village community's encompassing forest, as well as the central government territorialization of areas prior outside of the State's gaze, is surely a successful government initiative.
-However, villagers' livelihood aspects - from biodiversity and access to sufficient and clean water and food, sense of life security, to overall cultural and hence societal and personal health - are consistently degrading.
-A form of ethnocide is ensuing.

-What this thesis suggests, then, is that even rural agrarian communities remaining intertwined with the nature that regulates them are experiencing now more than ever blatant and arguably precarious social degradation phenomenon.
-Considering this context, we can perhaps only contemplate the magnitude of environmental and societal degradation ensuing within the realms of supposedly more "advanced" and "civilized" societies that are synonymous with notions of progress.
-Acquiring more money, collecting more stuff, having more choices - more development - does not necessarily equate to human well-being.
-This is perhaps because while organic goods can be distributed to materialism-driven societies, synthetics and their symbiotically linked modern livelihoods cannot be abruptly introduced into the socio-fabric of an inherently agrarian society; they are, perhaps, simply not compatible.
+This monograph-thesis involves, among many aspects, a case-study community's replanting of an encompassing forest, an area previously outside the state's gaze.
+The replanting appears as a successful top-down government initiative.
+However, in reality, aspects of villagers' livelihoods-from biodiversity and access to sufficient and clean water and food, sense of life security, to their overall cultural and hence societal and personal health-are consistently degrading.
+A form of ethnocide is ensuing, which contradicts what the UN development goals are meant to cultivate.
+This study suggests that even rural agrarian communities intertwined with the natural ecosystems that regulate them are experiencing, now more than ever, a blatant and arguably precarious social degradation phenomenon.
+Considering this context, we can only contemplate the magnitude of environmental and societal degradation ensuing within the realms of supposedly more 'advanced' and 'civilized' societies synonymous with notions of 'progress.'
+Acquiring more money, collecting more stuff, and having more choices-more 'development'-does not necessarily equate to human well-being.
+This is perhaps because while organic goods can be distributed to materialism-driven societies, synthetics and their symbiotically linked modern livelihoods cannot be abruptly introduced into the sociofabric of an inherently agrarian society; they are, perhaps, simply not compatible.

-The root and ultimate goal of this research project is to illustrate our communion on Planet Earth, and how we are together being affected by our collective actions.
-This has great potential for cultivating intercultural understanding, nourishing human healing, and building social capital.
+This research project is about our human condition.
+Its goals are rooted in illustrating how we, communally sharing Earth as a global village, are being affected by our collective actions.
+This societally unifying research initiative, if applied to various contexts, has the potential for cultivating intercultural understanding, nourishing human healing, and building social capital.

-Humankind, as it always has, can determine its destiny. ...
+Humankind, as it always has, can determine its destiny.
 May we choose wisely.